OCGWiki/ocgwiki.github.io/Idabus-UI/Event Hooks/tabViewEventHook.md

 status: in progress
 toc: true
 ---

 {% include toc.md %}

 Tab view controls only the tab headers in every [form view](/eventHooks/formView/).
-The tab body is a container for the [Attribute View](/Views/Attribute-View/).
-Please refer to [Views](/Views/) to see more details.
+The tab body is a container for the Attribute View.

 ## onTabAfterInit